elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript cannot delete Global variables directly, and the global variable must be set to null before the memory can be collected.
-However, the variable still exists and references null (nothingness).
+  <div><strong>Interview Response:</strong> One inherently reachable value in JavaScript that cannot be deleted is the global object, which is the top-level object in the scope chain.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />